 A mirror neuron is a neuron that fires both when an animal/human acts and when the animal/human observes the same action performed by another.
-Thus, the neuron "mirrors" the behaviour of the other, as though the observer were itself acting.
+Thus, the neuron “mirrors” the attitude and behaviour of the other, as though the observer were itself acting.

 Tip #4: Lead and engage the culture through social and functional systems (4th person perspective)

 Systems shape us, as we shape them.
 Social and environmental systems can be seen, monitored, and manipulated, but they must be known to the leader.

 We know that our environment has a direct impact upon us as a human being.
 It impacts us physiologically and psychologically.